 There are many forms of home construction available on the market today.
 Broadly speaking, these can be broken down into three categories: Site-Built, Modular, Manufactured and the sub-category of On-Frame Modular homes.
 So, what is the difference between Site-Built, Modular, On-Frame Modular and Manufactured homes, and how can you tell them apart?

 The most common form of residential home construction is the “Site-Built” home.
 A Site-Built home is the kind most often thought of when we think of a single-family residence.
 A foundation is laid, raw materials are brought to the site, and assembled by a contractor on the property.
 A Site-Built home is most often made of wood-frame construction (i.e. “stick built”), but can be built in a variety of other materials, including brick or concrete blocks.
 Site-Built homes are constructed according to local building codes, and can be built in two story (or more) elevations.
-Depending on the quality of the materials used, as well as the skill of the contractor, Site-Built homes offer endless customizable options limited only by your imagination, the building codes, and your budget.
+Site-Built homes offer endless customizable options limited only by your imagination, the building codes, and your budget.
 Site-Built construction typically takes from as little as 3 months, to a year or more, to complete.

-Modular homes are constructed using similar techniques, and out of much the same materials as a Site-Built home.
-Rather than being built from scratch onsite, however, they are fabricated in sections at an off-site factory.
-Once the sections are completed, they are shipped by truck to the building site, and then assembled on a pre-poured slab foundation, crawl space or basement.
-Modular home construction is becoming more common, due to improved quality control, cost and efficiency over Site-Built construction techniques.
+Modular homes are constructed using similar techniques and materials as a Site-Built home.
+However, they are fabricated in sections at an off-site factory rather than built on-site.
+Sections are brought to the site and assembled on a concrete slab foundation, crawl space or basement.
+Modular home construction is becoming more common, due to improved quality control, cost and efficiency in construction techniques.
 Just as with Site-Built homes, Modular homes are built according to local building codes, and can be two or more stories.
 Site-Built and Modular homes tend to appreciate in value at about the same rate.

-Because the sections of Modular homes are to be transported from factory to building site, they are often sturdier than Site-Built construction (e.g. a FEMA study found the Modular homes withstood the forces of Hurricane Andrew better than Site-Built properties, due to the sturdier construction materials used).
+The sections of Modular homes can be sturdier than Site-Built construction (e.g. a FEMA study found the Modular homes withstood the forces of Hurricane Andrew better than Site-Built properties).
 A Modular home can be ready to install on your foundation in as little as 4 weeks, and the assembly process at the building site usually only takes a few weeks more.
-In some instances, the Modular home is slightly less costly than standard Site-Built construction, but the flexibility of the design is more limited.
+In some instances, the Modular home is less costly than standard Site-Built construction, but the flexibility of the design is more limited.
 Both Site-Built and Modular homes can be financed with traditional mortgages.

-Manufactured homes tend to depreciate over time, and have a shorter usable life-span than Site-Built or Modular homes, due to their design and the materials used.
-Moreover, they are more difficult to remodel and/or repair.
-While Manufactured homes can be placed on concrete foundations containing a basement, the structure itself will always be comprised of a single story.
-Manufactured homes fall under a separate lending category compared to Site-Built or Modular homes.
+Manufactured homes tend to depreciate over time, and have a shorter usable life-span than Site-Built or Modular homes.
+They are also more difficult to remodel and/or repair.
+Manufactured homes can be placed on concrete foundations containing a basement, but the structure itself will always be comprised of a single story.
+Manufactured homes are in a separate lending category compared to Site-Built or Modular homes.
 This category is more like a car loan than a mortgage (personal property, as opposed to real property).
-As a result, Mobile homes and Trailers require a HUD tag and VIN registration, because they are designed with wheels and chassis in order to travel the roadways.
-Mortgages for manufactured homes typically have a higher interest rate than loans for Site-Built or Modular homes.
+As a result, Mobile homes and Trailers require a HUD tag and VIN registration, because they are designed with wheels and chassis in order to travel on roads.
+Mortgages for manufactured homes typically have a higher interest rate than Site-Built or Modular home loans.
 The resale value of a Manufactured home will also be less than similarly sized Site-Built or Modular homes.

-Note that 2/3rds of all states allow an owner to “de-title” a Manufactured home, and have it designated as real property.
-This allows the home and the land it rests on to be secured with a traditional mortgage (and to give the property additional legal protections afforded real property, which are not given to “personal property”; see https://nclc.org/images/pdf/manufactured_housing/cfed-titling-homes.pdf for more details).
+Most states allow owners to “de-title” Manufactured homes to become real property.
+This allows the home and the land it rests on to be secured with a traditional mortgage (and to give the property additional legal protections afforded to real property, which are not given to “personal property”; see https://nclc.org/images/pdf/manufactured_housing/cfed-titling-homes.pdf for more details).
 While standards vary from state to state, one common requirement is that the Manufactured home be affixed to a permanent foundation.

 In North Carolina the state law allowing this is detailed under NC Code – General Statutes § 20-109.2 (see https://law.justia.com/codes/north-carolina/2005/chapter_20/gs_20-109.2.html).
 If a Manufactured home is fixed to a permanent foundation and “de-titled”, it can secure mortgages offered under FHA, VA and USDA programs, as well as some conventional loans.
 Manufactured homes are typically less expensive than Site-Built and Modular homes.
 They can also be moved from location to location (although, with larger Mobile homes, this can be an expensive and complicated undertaking, because special permits are required, and professional movers needed).